zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getparamprops-method.md

 ## <a name="parameters"></a>Parameter
  `tk`
- [in] Ein ParamDef-Token, das die Parameter für die Metadaten zurückgegeben darstellt.
+ [in] A ParamDef token that represents the parameter to return metadata for.

  `pmd`
- [out] Ein Zeiger auf ein MethodDef-Token, das die Methode, die den Parameter akzeptiert darstellt.
+ [out] A pointer to a MethodDef token representing the method that takes the parameter.

  `pulSequence`
- [out] Die Ordnungsposition des Parameters in der Argumentliste für die Methode.
+ [out] The ordinal position of the parameter in the method argument list.

  `szName`
- [out] Ein Puffer, der den Namen des Parameters enthält.
+ [out] A buffer to hold the name of the parameter.

  `cchName`
- [in] Die angeforderte Größe in Breitzeichen `szName`.
+ [in] The requested size in wide characters of `szName`.

  `pchName`
- [out] Die zurückgegebene Größe in Breitzeichen `szName`.
+ [out] The returned size in wide characters of `szName`.

  `pdwAttr`
- [out] Ein Zeiger auf die Attributflags, die dem Parameter zugeordnet.
-Dies ist eine Bitmaske der `CorParamAttr` Werte.
+ [out] A pointer to any attribute flags associated with the parameter.
+This is a bitmask of `CorParamAttr` values.

  `pdwCPlusTypeFlag`
- [out] Ein Zeiger auf ein Flag, der angibt, der Parameter ist, ein <xref:System.ValueType>.
+ [out] A pointer to a flag specifying that the parameter is a <xref:System.ValueType>.

  `ppValue`
- [out] Ein Zeiger auf eine Konstante Zeichenfolge, die durch den Parameter zurückgegeben.
+ [out] A pointer to a constant string returned by the parameter.

  `pcchValue`
- [out] Die Größe des `ppValue` in Breitzeichen oder NULL, wenn `ppValue` errichtet keine Zeichenfolge.
+ [out] The size of `ppValue` in wide characters, or zero if `ppValue` does not hold a string.

 ## <a name="remarks"></a>Hinweise

-Die Sequenzwerte `pulSequence` beginnen mit 1 für Parameter.
-Ein Wert zurückgegeben hat eine Sequenznummer 0.
+The sequence values in `pulSequence` begin with 1 for parameters.
+A return value has a sequence number of 0.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]